NetBSDfr/sailor/README.md

 PHP source code can be found in `nginxphp/var/www/php` which you can `chown` to your own user and populate with the PHP code you want.

+`nginx` configuration is located in `nginxphp/opt/pkg/etc/nginx` (on OSX), you might want to change its listen port in `nginxphp/opt/pkg/etc/nginx/global.conf`

 [0]: https://en.wikipedia.org/wiki/Chroot
 [1]: http://pkgin.net
 [2]: http://saveosx.org/